brighthive/data-resource-generator/README.md

 Data Resource Schema: BrightHive specification.
 JSONLD document.
 Please see [specification in progress](example.com) for more information.

+Data Resource Generation Payload: This is simply the JSON body that includes a nested Data Resource Schema that is used to generate the application.
+Additional properties can be included as top level keys to affect generation in a number of ways.

 ### Start the application

 There are two ways to run the application.
 Using docker is highly preferred.